 Ingredients

-- 1 pound fresh oyster mushrooms, such as yellow, pink, or blue oyster mushrooms
+- 12 ounces oyster mushrooms, such as yellow, pink, or blue oyster mushrooms

-- Neutral frying oil, such as canola, grapeseed oil, or peanut oil
+- Neutral frying oil, such as canola, grapeseed, or peanut oil

 - Salt and black pepper